railken/lem/README.md

 ## Usage

 - Generate a new set of files `php artisan railken:make:manager [base_path] [path] [name]`.
 An example would be `php artisan railken:make:manager src Core/User User`.

-The final results will generate a folder in the defined path and 3 files: Model, ModelRepository, ModelManager
+The command generates a folder with a bunch of files that will help to structure the management of a model